A friend in need is a friend indeed

 Seemed my most friends; but thus the world goes

-Neither 3 nor 4 appears to be supported by early texts and, as they aren't widely held today either, it seems safe to discount them.
+Neither interpretation 3 nor 4 appears to be supported by early texts and, as neither is widely accepted today, it seems safe to discount them.
 On the balance of evidence, interpretation 2 has the best claim to be the original meaning of the phrase, that is, 'a friend, when you are in need, is someone who is prepared to prove their friendship by their deeds' .

-A search of web-based material shows that 'a friend in need is a friend indeed' has about twice the public currency as 'a friend in need is a friend in deed'.
+A search of web-based material shows that 'a friend in need is a friend indeed' has about twice the public currency than does 'a friend in need is a friend in deed'.
 Those who stand up for the latter are probably correct, but they will have a hard time changing the mind of the 'indeed' contingent.